 For symptoms and treatments for glenohumeral arthritis, see What Is Shoulder Osteoarthritis (Glenohumeral Arthritis)?

 Typically, arthritis is indicated by a gradual onset of pain, tenderness and limited range of motion.
-Acromioclavicular arthritis comes in many forms, most commonly osteoarthritis, followed by forms of inflammatory arthritis, such as rheumatoid arthritis.
+Acromioclavicular arthritis comes in many forms, most commonly osteoarthritis.

 In This Article:

-Moderate-to-severe AC joint osteoarthritis can be painful, affecting even everyday habits like putting on a seat belt.
-Moreover, the bone spurs caused by this type of osteoarthritis can pinch and irritate the shoulder’s tendons and rotator cuff muscles, called shoulder impingement syndrome, resulting in even more pain.
+In addition, abnormal bony growths, called osteophytes or bone spurs, may develop on the acromion and clavicle.
+These bone spurs can pinch and irritate the shoulder’s tendons and rotator cuff muscles, a condition called shoulder impingement syndrome, resulting in even more pain.

-Osteoarthritis of the AC joint is less common than osteoarthritis of weight-bearing joints such as knees and hips.
-For those who do have it, however, AC joint arthritis can be painful.
+Pain from AC joint osteoarthritis is less common than pain from osteoarthritis of weight-bearing joints such as knees and hips.
+Those who do have painful AC joint arthritis are advised to seek treatment.
 Chronic discomfort or minor pain in the shoulder should not be ignored.